Welcome to today's edition of the Rush 24-7 podcast.

 Everybody in a room is asking themselves what other people think of them.

-And you have a much better way of relating to people when you realize everybody's self-focused, everybody's self-conscious, everybody in a room is wondering what everybody else thinks of them.
+And you have a much better way of relating to people when you realize everybody's self-focused.

-But some people don't portray that or betray that, so you think they've got their stuff together, and you let them judge you.
+So you think they've got their stuff together and you let them judge you.

-And then you start acting accordingly, and you're making it all up.
+And you're making it all up.

 You're telling yourself a story while they're doing more than likely the same thing.

-Now, I grab audio soundbite number 23 Friday.
+Now, grab audio soundbite number 23, Friday.

-Mr. Mamone is out antiquing again.
+Mr. Mamon is out antiquing again.

-Well, his wife is antiquing, and he's with her.
+Well, his wife is antiquing and he's with her.

 I want you to hear if things don't change in just a few short years, who and what Britt McHenry is going to become.

-I am sick and tired of people who say that if you debate and you disagree with this administration, somehow you're not patriotic, and we should stand up and say we are America that we have a right to debate and disagree with any administration.
+I am sick and tired of people who say that if you debate and you disagree with this administration, somehow you're not patriotic and we should stand up and say, we are Americans and we have a right to debate and disagree with any administration.

-That's Hillary Clinton, of course, back on uh April 28th, 2003, when people were she had voted for the use of force authorization in Iraq and then trying to act like she never did and was dissenting against the war, and people were calling her hypocritical, and so she lashed out that was the annual Jefferson Jackson Bailey dinner in Hartford, Connecticut.
+That's Hillary Clinton, of course, back on April 28th of 2003, when people were voted for the use of force authorization in Iraq and then trying to act like she never did and was dissenting against the war and people were calling her hypocritical.

 Folks, this is an important thing that happened yesterday.

-The Supreme Court, for like the I don't know, the fifth or sixth time now, is temporarily halting the enforcement of Obamacare's contraception mandate against several Catholic organizations in Pennsylvania.
+The Supreme Court, for like the, I don't know, the fifth or sixth time now, is temporarily halting the enforcement of Obamacare's contraception mandate against several Catholic organizations in Pennsylvania.

 The ruling was issued actually late Wednesday.

-Government officials have until Monday to brief the court, the Supreme Court has already issued four rulings instructing the government to exempt certain companies or organizations with a religious background, like arts and crafts retailer hobby lobby from the contraception mandate rule.
+The Supreme Court has already issued four rulings instructing the government to exempt certain companies or organizations with a religious background, like arts and crafts, retailer, hobby lobby, from the contraception mandate rule.

 The court has consistently found every time that the case has come before them, a case, they have consistently found for the freedom of religion over a government mandate.